 Fiscal notes are estimates of the fiscal impact of a bill.
 Fiscal notes are prepared by the agency that is impacted by a bill or by the agency that is uniquely knowledgeable on the subject of a bill.
-The fiscal note must include the dollar amount estimate of the fiscal impact as well as a narrative that provides a description of a bill and the assumptions and calculations used in developing the estimates.
+The fiscal note must include the dollar amount estimate of the fiscal impact; and a narrative that provides a description of a bill, and the assumptions and calculations used in developing the estimates.
 The fiscal note must contain all applicable fiscal impacts, including:

 - Increases or decreases to expenditures

 - Increases or decreases to non-tax revenues

 - Absorbed costs

 - Fund transfers

-- Long-range fiscal implication
+- Long- term fiscal considerations

 - Local fiscal impacts